 As for the people who lived here, of course the first one who springs to mind is the 5th Earl of Carnarvon, who with Howard Carter was responsible for the discovery of Tutankamun’s tomb.
 However the ladies of Highclere were amazing characters as well.

-The Countess of Carnarvon has crafted beautifully written biographies of two of her predecessors – the bestselling ‘Lady Almina and the Real Downton Abbey’ and the forthcoming ‘Lady Catherine and the Real Downton Abbey’, both published by Hodder and Stoughton.
+The Countess of Carnarvon has crafted beautifully written biographies of two of her predecessors – the bestselling ‘Lady Almina and the Real Downton Abbey – The Lost Legacy of Highclere‘ and ‘Lady Catherine, The Earl and the Real Downton Abbey‘, both published by Hodder and Stoughton.
+I have read both and they are fascinating- although non-fiction, both titles are really addictive reads!

 Both Lady Almina and Lady Catherine were strong, interesting women who had fascinating lives.
 Using letters, diaries, visitor’s books and household accounts from the archives at Highclere, The Countess of Carnarvon transports the reader back to the thrilling and alluring world of the real Downton Abbey and its inhabitants.